Texas says stores can reopen, but will they? Here’s how some brands are redesigning their spaces

 All three Neighborhood Goods locations have now stood dark and empty for six weeks.
 For a business built on brick-and-mortar stores, this has meant watching revenues decline.
 But Texas is now among a group of states that are allowing nonessential businesses to reopen, so Alexander must decide what that means for Neighborhood Goods’ Austin and Plano stores.
 “In many ways, Texas is a test case for the rest of the country,” he says.

 Alexander isn’t alone in trying to navigate this new normal.
 Over the last few years, startups such as Warby Parker, Casper, Bandier, Outdoor Voices, Away, and Allbirds have invested heavily in physical stores, which is one reason many have taken such a big financial hit as a result of the coronavirus.
 Now, some states are giving them the green light to reopen, but many remain tentative about their plans.
 Alexander has chosen to keep Neighborhood Goods closed until there is data about whether reopening retail stores leads to a spike in new cases.
-Warby Parker, meanwhile, will provide the option to make appointments at some locations.
+Warby Parker, meanwhile, will open some locations by appointment only.
 Bandier has opened its Dallas location but expects to use it as a base from which to deliver products to local customers’ homes.

 But regardless of their game plan for reopening, founders know that retail won’t look the same in a post-COVID-19 world.
 For now, they’re focused on redesigning their stores and reimagining the shopping experience to prepare for the day when they’re able to fully open their doors to the masses.